gaehlerm/SoftwareEngineering/README.md

 There are many cases where you have to write a test but the code you want to test contains something you don’t want to test.
 Like a database or an internet connection.
 You want to have a fake database that returns the value you expect and will never fail.
 The solution is writing a database on your own.
 Not a complete one.
 One that does only what you really need for this test case.
 It implements every function you call and returns some values that you want.
 You may have to implement quite some logic into the fake database to implement the desired behavior, depending on how complex your test cases should be.
 Maybe you need different fake databases for different tests.
 You might need a dedicated database that throws an exception in some special case.
 All together programming such fake objects is a lot of work and it makes the code rigid as not all the functionality of the fake object are implemented.

-In general, there are two ways to use a set-up database.
-Faking and mocking.
+There are many ways to set up a fake object.
+We will only look at two of them: Faking and mocking.

 ### Mocking

-//here I have to write about spies, mocks, fakes, stubs, etc!
-See clean craftsmanship, p.118
+//See clean craftsmanship, p.118

 The first one is to use an existing database and change some of its behavior using a mocking framework.
 In the following example we mock the result when reading a csv file.
 In python this is easily done using the Mock library.
 Most other programming languages have similar mocking libraries as well.